Community learning and skills service

 New FREE* Courses Starting January 2021

-For our flexible online courses (see page 20 of the Prospectus) you will need to have access to technology and the internet.
+For their online courses you will need to have an internet connection and access to a computer or laptop.
 If you feel you need help with this, please discuss with your contact development worker.

 *For adults aged 19+ with few or no qualifications.